#49551348@Goodluz| Dreamstime

 Moreover, fatality rates have plateaued for more than a decade and recently shown an uncomfortable increase.
 Several factors could exacerbate the situation.
 An ever-shrinking workforce is being pushed to increase productivity.

-More than 10,000 Baby Boomers retire each day, leading to a critical loss of institutional knowledge.
+More than 10,000 baby boomers retire each day, leading to a critical loss of institutional knowledge.
 New technology, the aftereffects of the pandemic, and new ways of working are all changing the risk profile across all industries.

-Yet a significant number of organizations still rely solely on lagging safety indicators, such as the rate of injuries per 200,000 hours.
+However, a significant number of organizations still rely solely on lagging safety indicators, such as the rate of injuries per 200,000 hours.
 From leadership meetings to line-shift briefings, teams continue to ask, “Was there an injury today?”
 That approach is simply insufficient and does not accurately reflect the safety risk affecting an organization.
 It is akin to driving while looking only at the rear-view mirror.

 The false choice between safety and productivity

 Safety professionals continually wrestle with the perception that safety and operational performance are at odds with each other.
-Taglines such as “safety is the top priority” are contrasted with the constancy of operational metrics reviewed at every daily shift briefing, and employees regularly respond to safety assessments sharing their perception that safety is important only when productivity is not.
-This is a false choice.
-Safe operations and high productivity are aligned, and safety leaders should consider adding an operational metric as a key safety leading indicator to help bridge this gap.
+Taglines such as “safety is the top priority” are contrasted with the constancy of operational metrics reviewed at every daily shift briefing.
+Employees regularly respond to safety assessments sharing their perception that safety is important only when productivity is not.

 The Campbell Institute, part of the National Safety Council, published a comprehensive guide of leading metrics in 2019, including methods to implement them.
 These leading indicators were organized into a variety of categories ranging from hazard identification to safety culture.
-The article identifies a number of leading metrics that are relatively easy to produce and can accurately assess the health of the safety system.
+The guide identifies a number of leading metrics that are relatively easy to produce and can accurately assess the health of the safety system.

 Of those, the most operationally aligned leading indicator is machine integrity, which suggests using factors such as minutes of equipment downtime and number of unexpected equipment failures as low-complexity opportunities.
-We posit that using overall equipment effectiveness, an operational metric used to assess the effectiveness of manufacturing productivity, is a meaningful upgrade in this area, which brings alignment and provides an early indication of changes in organizational risk.
+We posit that using overall equipment effectiveness, an operational metric used to assess the effectiveness of manufacturing productivity, is a meaningful upgrade in this area.

-OEE is a product of three factors: equipment availability, equipment performance, and quality.
+OEE brings alignment and provides an early indication of changes in organizational risk.
+It is a product of three factors: equipment availability, equipment performance and quality.
 Although these factors fundamentally assess operations, they have deep ties to safety as well.

 Availability is an indicator of equipment uptime.
 Not only was machine integrity identified as a crucial leading metric by the Campbell Institute, but mechanical integrity and quality assurance (MIQA) is a vital part of process safety management programs as defined in OSHA 1910.119, in part because equipment failures are much more likely to lead to serious injuries or fatalities.